bphenriques/self-hosted/tasks/rustic/README.md

    3. The type is set to 'Private'.

 2. Setup the secrets using the example file as starting point.
-3. Init the repository: `home-server tasks backup backblaze rustic init`
+3. Init the repository: `home-server task backup backblaze rustic init`

-In Synology, create a user-defined cronjob as root (b/c we need to convert root permissions to user permissions):
+In Synology, create a user-defined cronjob as `Bruno-Admin`:
 ```
 source /var/services/homes/Bruno-Admin/.bashrc
 home-server tasks backup backblaze backup